getsentry/sentry-dart/flutter/README.md

 }
 ```

-Or, if you don't want to run your app in its own error zone [runZonedGuarded] :
+Or, if you want to run your app in your own error zone [runZonedGuarded] :

 ```dart
 import 'package:flutter/widgets.dart';